 (Also read: 7 Gluten Free Grains You Should Know About)

 Bored of your regular menu?
 Try these intersting Tex-Mex tacos that are made from scratch with jowar flour and are loaded with a spiced chicken filling.
 Apart from being absolutely gluten-free, a cup of jowar has a whopping 22 grams of protein and is a powerhouse of other essential vitamins, antioxidants and minerals.
 Do we need any more reason to try this excellent jowar taco recipe?

 Another ingredient that is commonly used during Navratris, buckwheat or kuttu is also gluten free.
 You can use it to make this quick dosa for a South Indian lunch.
 Here, the filling is not your usual masala aloo but one that is made with arbi.

-Going gluten free doesn't mean you have to give up on your favorites.
+Going gluten-free doesn't mean you have to give up on your favorites.
 Just tweak and experiment in the kitchen and you never know you may land with a masterpiece of your own.
-Do share your gluten free recipes with us!
+Do share your gluten-free recipes with us!